-To address these challenges, the World Resources Institute (WRI) and the Environmental Investigation Agency (EIA), with support from the United States Agency for International Development (USAID), launched the Forest Legality Alliance in 2010.
-The Alliance is an international, multi-stakeholder initiative designed to achieve better forest governance and biodiversity conservation by reducing demand for illegally harvested forest products and increasing the capacity of supply chains to deliver legal wood and paper.
+WRI's work on forest products and legal supply chains builds the Forest Legality Alliance (FLA), which was formed in 2010 by the WRI and the Environmental Investigation Agency (EIA), with support from the United States Agency for International Development (USAID).
+The Alliance was an international, multi-stakeholder initiative designed to achieve better forest governance and biodiversity conservation by reducing demand for illegally harvested forest products and by increasing the capacity of supply chains to deliver legal wood and paper.

 Our work on effective policy measures for legal and deforestation-free supply chains for forest and agricultural products builds on and expands on these activities.
 We draw on WRI's offices in Asia, Africa and Latin America for regional expertise, and work closely with other WRI teams focusing on forest monitoring.